Zequez/logseq-vault/pages/My LogSeq Notes Deployment.md

 - Available at: http://notes.zequez.space/
 - Filter out big files from Git repo
 	- List files larger than 5mb amount on the assets directory
+	- Filter out big files from repo by using command
 - Push Every X Hours With A Cronjob
 	-
 -